First phase of BP spill trial comes to an end

-District Judge Carl Barbier said he would allow 60 days for the filing of briefs, and then 20 more days for reply briefs, as all the parties work toward a September start of the second phase of the trial, which will consider the amount of oil spilled in order to determine damages.
+District Judge Carl Barbier said he would allow 60 days for the filing of briefs, and then 20 more days for reply briefs, as the parties work toward a September start of the second phase of the trial, which will consider the amount of oil spilled in order to determine damages.

-The first phase was to determine blame between BP and its contractors - rig owner Transocean Ltd and cement provider Halliburton Co - as well as the level of negligence involved in the accident.
+The first phase was to apportion blame between BP and its contractors - rig owner Transocean Ltd and cement provider Halliburton Co - and determine the level of negligence involved in the accident on April 20, 2010.

 "I appreciate the fact that we were able to complete this trial in two months rather than the three months everyone projected when this began," Barbier told the court in New Orleans.
 "I know it's been demanding at times."

 The first phase lasted just short of eight weeks.

 On Wednesday, BP lawyers took a final shot at pushing more blame on to the two contractor companies.
 Lawyers showed video of two expert witnesses who analyzed cement used by Halliburton to plug the Macondo well and both found it unstable and said the slurry should have been remixed before it was used.

 BP's final witness was Andrew Mitchell, a 40-year veteran of the offshore oil industry and now an International Safety Management Code consultant.
 Mitchell testified that Transocean's rig captain, Curt Kuchta, had four to eight minutes after the crisis began in which he could have activated the well's blowout preventer by pushing a button mounted on the wall in the bridge.